School Trips to France for Cross Curricular Studies

 Recommended excursions

-This long embroidered scroll is the most important relic to survive from the 11th century.
+This long embroidered scroll is the most important relic to have survived from the 11th century.
 Students can see the epic story of William of Normandy’s conquest of England in 1066, and consider the French and British interpretation of events.
 Tip: A workbook is available in French for MFL students.
 A workspace with a tapestry image replica can be pre-booked for one hour for school groups.

 This outdoor adventure park, located in Cussy, close to Bayeux offers a wide range of activities for students.
 The Activity Pass includes high ropes courses, mini-golf, tubing, permanent wooden maze and maize maze (seasonal), fixed track zorbing (over 12’s), peddle karting, bubble football and more!
 There is an on-site café and picnic area.
 Open April to Sep/October (on request for school groups outside of public opening times).